 Writers often live in their heads and hesitate to reach out either to help others or ask for help.

-Yet, stressing out just how important networking is a bit of a challenge.
+Yet, stressing on just how important networking is can be a bit of a challenge.
 Hint: extremely!

 Getting to know your prospects or readers can lead to better understanding of what they need from you.
 Helping them will make them trust you.

 And the fellow writers you engage with can ease your struggles to overcome the roadblocks and setbacks you face and on occasion, refer you to their clients.
 Also, they can refer marketing experts they worked with to work on your promotion.

 However, whatever you do, don’t let the social media and the marketing part of your writing career overwhelm you.
 It can do that.

 Watch where you step.
 And take one step at a time.